emojicode/emojicode.github.io/src/reference/basics.md

 🍦 percent 🔟%
 ```

-## Context Based Parsing

-Emojicode heavily uses *context based parsing*.
-This means that something can
-have a completely different meaning based on the context.

-All statements introduced above except for 🏁 are only valid inside a method or
-initializer body.
-If you however used 🍦 when a type name was expected, 🍦
-would be interpreted as a type called 🍦.

-The statement introduced below is, on the contrary, only valid at document
-level – you can’t use it inside a method or class.

 ## Including Other Source Code Files

 An Emojicode program is always compiled from a single file.
 Nevertheless, you